confidential-containers/cloud-api-adaptor/README.md

 ## Cloud API Adaptor
 [cloud-api-adaptor](./src/cloud-api-adaptor/) Ability to create Kata pods using cloud provider APIs aka the peer-pods approach

-## PeerPodConfig controller
-[peerpodconfig-ctrl](./src/peerpodconfig-ctrl/) PeerPodConfig controller is watching the PeerPodConfig CRD object and manages the creation and deletion lifecycle of all required components to run peer pods.

 ## CSI Wrapper
 [csi-wrapper](./src/csi-wrapper/) CSI Wrapper solution for Peer Pod Storage